Shredmetal/llmtest/docs/development/reliability-testing.md

 This page documents the ongoing efforts to validate the reliability of this llm-app-test.

+It also contains information on how much running thousands of tests cost us.

 ## Test Suite

 We used the test suite within our test package which we felt most reflected what assert_semantic_match would have to deal with in the real world: